Russell-laboratory/CRITRseq_Interferon_Flu/README.md

 Analyses are found in different Jupyter notebooks, with descriptions below.
 Figures generated can be seen in the Jupyter notebooks.

 The Data folder in this repository includes all qPCR csv files.
-Sequencing files can be downloaded from ___ at accession ___.
+Sequencing files can be downloaded from GEO at accession GSE281730.

 ## Dependencies